 - Patients considering implantation of a new ICD or replacement of an existing one should be informed of their individual risk of SCD and nonsudden death from HF or noncardiac conditions, and the effectiveness and potential complications of the ICD in light of their health goals, preferences, and values (Class I).
 In patients with refractory HF, refractory sustained VA, or nearing the end of life from other illness, clinicians should discuss ICD shock deactivation and consider the patients’ goals and preferences (Class I).

-Keywords: Ablation Techniques, Angiography, Angiotensin-Converting Enzyme Inhibitors, Angiotensin Receptor Antagonists, Anti-Arrhythmia Agents, Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Autonomic Nervous System, Biological Markers, Cardiac Electrophysiology, Cardiac Imaging Techniques, Cardiac Resynchronization Therapy, Cardiomyopathies, Cardiomyopathy, Hypertrophic, Catheter Ablation, Channelopathies, Cost-Benefit Analysis, Death, Sudden, Cardiac, Defibrillators, Implantable, Electrocardiography, Ambulatory, Electrocardiography, Echocardiography, Electrophysiologic Techniques, Cardiac, Exercise Test, Genetics, Genetic Diseases, Inborn, Guideline, Heart Arrest, Heart-Assist Devices, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Medical History Taking, Magnetic Resonance Imaging, Mineralocorticoid Receptor Antagonists, Myocardial Infarction, Myocardial Ischemia, Myocarditis, Peripheral Vascular Diseases, Pregnancy, Primary Prevention, Risk Factors, Sarcoidosis, Subcutaneous Tissue, Syncope, Tachycardia, Ventricular, Therapeutics, Vascular Surgical Procedures, Ventricular Fibrillation, Bradycardia
+Keywords: Ablation Techniques, Angiography, Angiotensin-Converting Enzyme Inhibitors, Angiotensin Receptor Antagonists, Anti-Arrhythmia Agents, Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Autonomic Nervous System, Biomarkers, Cardiac Electrophysiology, Cardiac Imaging Techniques, Cardiac Resynchronization Therapy, Cardiomyopathies, Cardiomyopathy, Hypertrophic, Catheter Ablation, Channelopathies, Cost-Benefit Analysis, Death, Sudden, Cardiac, Defibrillators, Implantable, Electrocardiography, Ambulatory, Electrocardiography, Echocardiography, Electrophysiologic Techniques, Cardiac, Exercise Test, Genetics, Genetic Diseases, Inborn, Guideline, Heart Arrest, Heart-Assist Devices, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Medical History Taking, Magnetic Resonance Imaging, Mineralocorticoid Receptor Antagonists, Myocardial Infarction, Myocardial Ischemia, Myocarditis, Peripheral Vascular Diseases, Pregnancy, Primary Prevention, Risk Factors, Sarcoidosis, Subcutaneous Tissue, Syncope, Tachycardia, Ventricular, Therapeutics, Vascular Surgical Procedures, Ventricular Fibrillation, Bradycardia

 < Back to Listings